-- Where students have not studied a research module at level 5 in their prior study they will be required to undertake a 20 credit level 5 research skills module before proceeding to level 6. - Minimum English Language Ability of IELTS 6.0 - Successful Interview by telephone or Skype - Confirmation of access to internet connection capable of accessing the University VLE
+- Completion of a Glyndŵr University Foundation Degree in Childhood Studies Or - Completion of an equivalent level 4/5 qualification.
+(Full transcript required) - Where students have not studied a research module at level 5 in their prior study they will be required to undertake a 20 credit level 5 research skills module before proceeding to level 6. - Minimum English Language Ability of IELTS 6.0 - Successful Interview by telephone or Skype - Confirmation of access to internet connection capable of accessing the University VLE